-- Smoke-flavoured fish is prepared from fish that has been treated with smoke flavours, without employing a smoking process as described in regulation below.
+- Smoke-flavored fish is prepared from fish that has been treated with smoke flavors, without employing a smoking process as described in regulation below.
 The end product must have a smoked taste.
 Spices and other optional ingredients may be used.

-Process for smoked fish, smoke – dried fish and smoke-flavoured fish is as follows
+Process for smoked fish, smoke-dried fish, and smoke-flavored fish is as follows

-- smoking is a process of treating fish by exposing it to smoke from smouldering wood or plant materials.
-This process is usually characterised by an integrated combination of salting, drying, heating and smoking steps in a smoking chamber
+- smoking is a process of treating fish by exposing it to smoke from smoldering wood or plant materials.
+This process is usually characterized by an integrated combination of salting, drying, heating and smoking steps in a smoking chamber

-- Provided further, that smoking of fish shall be done in a manner that minimises the formation of polycyclic aromatic hydrocarbons (PAH).
+- Provided further, that smoking of fish shall be done in a manner that minimizes the formation of polycyclic aromatic hydrocarbons (PAH).

 - smoking by regenerated smoke is a process of treating fish by exposing it to smoke which is regenerated by atomizing smoke condensate in a smoking chamber under the time and temperature conditions similar to those for hot or cold smoking

-- smoke condensates are products obtained by controlled thermal degradation of wood in a limited supply of oxygen (pyrolysis), subsequent condensation of the resultant smoke vapours, and fractionation of the resulting liquid products
+- smoke condensates are products obtained by controlled thermal degradation of wood in a limited supply of oxygen (pyrolysis), subsequent condensation of the resultant smoke vapors, and fractionation of the resulting liquid products

 - hot smoking is a process in which fish is smoked at an appropriate combination of temperature and time sufficient to cause the complete coagulation of the proteins in the fish flesh; hot smoking is generally sufficient to kill parasites, to destroy non-sporulating bacterial pathogens and to injure spores of human health concern